 Brigid Barrett, FCP began teaching the Creighton Model FertilityCare™ System in 2007.
 Although she is currently not accepting new clients, Brigid serves as a natural family planning resource for her parish, St. Charles Borromeo in St. Anthony Village, and enjoys representing the Twin Cities FertilityCare™ Center at community events and on social media.
 Brigid and her husband Paul and have six children.
 She became a practitioner after observing its success in her own marriage and in those of her friends.
 Besides her teaching, Brigid also enjoys cooking and exploring the Twin Cities.

-Karla Hedgers, FCP, has been a FertilityCare Practitioner since August 2009 and teaches at both Cambridge Medical Center and Epiphany Church in Coon Rapids.
-The biology and scientific basis behind the method, as well as benefits to marriage, are what drew Karla to this method.
+Karla Hedgers, FCP has been a FertilityCare™ practitioner since August 2009 and teaches at Church of the Epiphany in Coon Rapids.
+The biology and scientific basis behind the method, as well as benefits to marriage, are what drew Karla to the Creighton Model.
 She especially enjoys working with engaged or newlywed couples who are looking for an effective way to plan their families and monitor their reproductive health.
 She graduated from the University of Minnesota with a Bachelor of Science Degree in Family Social Science.
 Karla also loves to spend time with her husband and three daughters.

 Brianna Huntsiger, BS, FCP has a degree in community health and completed the Creighton Model FertilityCare™ practitioner program in 2012.
 Brianna teaches at St. Hubert Catholic Community in Chanhassen and Roots Community Birth Center in Minneapolis.
 Brianna is passionate about NaproTechnology, women’s health, and the science behind the Creighton Model FertilityCare™ System.
 Brianna truly enjoys teaching women and couples about their fertility.
 In addition to teaching she likes spending time with family and friends, running, skiing, throwing pottery, and cooking.